awslabs/ai-on-sagemaker-hyperpod/website/docs/08-Tips/Common/22-Fsx for Lustre performance.md

 sudo make install
 cd
 ```
-::::expand{header="You should see lots of output ending something like this:"}
+:::expand{header="You should see lots of output ending something like this:"}
 ```bash
 Making install in contrib
 make[2]: Nothing to be done for `install-exec-am'.